 “I was diagnosed with arthritis and my doctor told me this condition is common with old people.
 Really?
 I just turned 45!”

 “I have been doing diligently for years ‘weights”, “cardio” and yoga.
 Now, my body is breaking down.
 I guess it is OK.
 Professional athletes retire in their 30’s and I am already 38 years of age.”

 We hear too often people justify their age when they are unable to do activities they used to.
 It is really sad that the age an accepted excuse for poor fitness and deteriorating performance in the professional sports.
 The consensus in the tennis world is that Roger Federer is not wining Grand Slams anymore because he is 34 years old.
 This is really “old”!

 If you are a surgeon 40-45 of age and have been performing surgeries for 15-20 years and you would have to retire because your capacity to perform them drastically had diminished.
 Can you blame the age for that?
 To me, you would have to consider that some aspects of your practice have glaring gaps.

 I met with many people at the BSC Newton and Waltham to assess their fitness.
-Some have been exercising regularly from 10 to 25 years, and their physical and mental condition deteriorated.
-They were only concerned with workouts to get faster, stronger and more flexible they missed a crucial training component – learning what it is involved to make the body functional and how to keep it that way in the long term.
+Some have been exercising regularly from 10 to 25 years, and their physical and mental condition considerably diminished.
+They were only concerned with workouts to get faster, stronger and more flexible they missed a crucial training component – learning how to keep and maintain their bodies functional in the long term.
 Does make it sense that the major reason for the body breakdown is the age?
 Not at all!!

 Why fitness should be in a different category than any other sphere of life?
 If you don’t improve when working on the subject for a long time it means your overall approach has significant flaws.
 As opposed to using the age-excuse I am dedicating this site to identifying problems and finding solutions to improve fitness, health and life based on sound principles of functional anatomy, human movement and physical training.

-In spirit and body may we stay forever young!
+In spirit and body may we stay forever functional!